krzysztofzuraw/blog/src/posts/2016-05-22-ports-adapters.md

 will be taking care of in next blog post.

 I really appreciate every comment that you have!
-You can reach me in any way- just click icons at the bottom of this very page.
+You can reach me in any way - click icons at the bottom of this very page.
 Thank you for reading!
 Code for this you can find under this [repo](https://github.com/krzysztofzuraw/reddit-stars).